 Tracking your key sales formulas is part of that, and your first step toward regular metric tracking is a CRM.

-The right CRM can help you not only track key sales metrics, but also visualize that information through analytics and visual reports—making it easier to find trends and identify opportunities for growth.
+The right CRM can help you track key sales metrics, but also visualize that information through analytics and visual reports—making it easier to find trends and identify opportunities for growth.

 Freshsales (formerly Freshworks CRM) can help you do all of that and more.